 Both kayaks and snorkeling gear are available for rent.
-Unlike at many other beaches on Koh Tao, you can rent fins as well as a mask and snorkel, which makes it quicker and easier to explore a bit further into the bay.
+Unlike at many other beaches on Koh Tao, you can rent fins as well as a mask and snorkel.
+This makes it quicker and easier to explore a bit further into the bay.

 Swimming and Snorkeling

 The rocks under the surface are home to vast quantities of marine life, and to see as much of the area as possible, snorkeling and kayaking are the best options.
-The coral reef here is in great health and in breeding season (normally April-May) it’s possible to see juvenile blacktip reef sharks in the shallows.
+The coral reef at Hin Wong Bay is in great health.
+In the breeding season (normally April-May) it’s possible to see juvenile blacktip reef sharks in the shallows.

 Recommended for… A Real Local Experience

-Swimming, snorkeling and kayaking aside, Mol’s bar is a popular hangout for a small group of local island residents and has a great vibe.
+Swimming, snorkeling, and kayaking aside, Mol’s bar is a popular hangout for a small group of local island residents.
+It has a great vibe.
 Even if you hit on a quiet day with few other customers, it’s worth spending some time in the shade on a bar stool.
-If your timing is right, you will end up chatting with Mol herself, and be treated to lots of information and stories about the island in times gone by.
+If your timing is right, you will end up chatting with Mol herself.
+And be treated to lots of information and stories about the island in times gone by.